 Wireless router setup

 If you’re setting up a wireless router, you may see a range of options and TKIP or AES may not even be mentioned.
 For example, in the Linksys image for this article, you may notice the setting at WPA2 Personal.
 Other options are WEP, WPA2 Enterprise WPA2/WPA-mixed personal and WPA2/WPA-mixed Enterprise.
 So which should you choose?

 Enterprise vs. Personal.
 The Enterprise option is for corporate networks with a dedicated authentication server.
 This is not suitable for home or small business networks.
 Personal uses PSK, or Pre-Shared Key authentication which allows access using a password.
 This is the setting you need if you’re at home or setting up a small business network.

 The short answer to which should you use to secure your WiFi.
 TKIP or AES?
 WPA2-AES is the only setting you will ideally use.
 If you have legacy devices such as old printers or computers, you can use a mixed mode AES/TKIP.
 This is less secure but is the only way you may attach older devices to a WiFi network.

 Depending on your model of router, you may see WPA2-PSK instead of WPA2-AES.
 This is the same thing and just refers to Pre-Shared Key authentication which is what AES uses.

 So there you go, a brief overview of securing your WiFi network.
-If you live in New Jersey and need computer repair or help in any way, don’t hesitate to get in touch!
+If you live in New Jersey and need IT Support service or help in any way, don’t hesitate to get in touch!